rackerlabs/support-how-to/content/cloud-backup/update-the-rackspace-cloud-backup-agent.md

 ---
 node_id: 3255
-title: Update the Rackspace Cloud Backup Agent
+title: Manually update the Rackspace Cloud Backup Agent
 type: article
 created_date: '2013-01-08'
 created_by: Rackspace Support
-last_modified_date: '2015-08-12'
+last_modified_date: '2016-02-09'
 last_modified_by: Catherine Richardson
 product: Cloud Backup
 product_url: cloud-backup
 ---

+If the Cloud Backup updater, which is described in [Rackspace Cloud Backup - Install or update the agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) failed, use the steps in this article to manually update the Rackspace Cloud Backup agent.

 ### Update the agent

-We release regular updates to the Rackspace Cloud Backup agent about every two weeks.
+We release regular updates to the Rackspace Cloud Backup agent.
 Managed Cloud Service Level account customers have their agent updated automatically when the new version is released.
 However, if you are a Managed Infrastructure customer, you should update your agent from time to time.
 Follow the instructions below to take